 The covered toe cap makes the shoe more durable and resistant to all kinds of small damage that you can find on the hiking trail.
-It will also protect the front of the boot against tearing.
+It also protects the front of the boot against tearing.

 Site Note: The boot (or any other shoe) will usually break from two places: a tear in the front, or a heel blowout in the back.
-Covered toecap protects against this.
+The covered toecap protects Palladium against this happening.

 - Debris will get into the shoe through the opening

-I can feel every step that I take in these boots – there is no midsole separating the rubber from my foot, and the insole is too shabby.
+Finally, I can feel every step that I take in these boots.
+There is no midsole separating the rubber from my foot, and the insole is not enough to soften the impact.

 With daily use, I’d say that a pair of these will last you anywhere between 6 and 12 months.
-It’s cotton after all.
-(Most people report the same on Amazon.)
+It’s fabric, after all, and will tear sooner or later.
+From what I've read, most buyers report the same on Amazon.

 Palladium Pampa "Tactical Combat" Boot